mullersoft/Resume_analayser/README.md

 How to Run:
 docker-compose up --build

-To view in the DB:docker exec -it resume-analyzer-postgres-1 psql -U admin -d resumes tables:SELECT \* FROM resumes;
+To view in the DB:
+docker exec -it resume-analyzer-postgres-1 psql -U admin -d resumes

+to view tables:
+SELECT \* FROM resumes;